eclemens/php-validation/README.md

 I created this library to use along with *jQuery Validation Plugin*.

-This allows to use the same (or similar) rules used for *jQuery Validation Plugin* implementation in the client site to validate the request in the server side.
+It allows to use the same (or similar) rules used for *jQuery Validation Plugin* implementation in the client side to validate the request in the server side.

 ## Instalation